NgJingPing/FYP-B/README.md

 *File path: Naim Vision > database.txt.*

+If you are using localhost, you can copy all the codes in database.txt.

+If you are using your own hosted service credential, you can copy all the codes in database.txt except line 1 CREATE DATABASE anprdb.
+The hosted service credential will create a database in its phpMyAdmin, and you need to replace the database name in the text file below.

 ![image](https://user-images.githubusercontent.com/71062682/230804924-c638671e-6af6-4686-81bd-7711cdc85e5c.png)

 Step 2: Paste the codes to phpMyAdmin SQL tab and click the Go button.